Pball01/sentimentyelp/README.md

 # Yelp Restaurant Reviews Sentiment Analysis
 Sentiment Analysis using Yelp Reviews.
-Downloan the file "Yelp_Project" and put it on your Desktop.
+Download the file "Yelp_Project" and put it on your Desktop.
-Open terminal and execute the follwig command: cd Yelp_Project python app.py
+Open terminal and execute the follwig command:

+	> cd Yelp_Project
+  > python app.py